McSnurtle/Project-Skyfall/.github/ISSUE_TEMPLATE/config_request.md

 ---
-name: Default Request
+name: Config Request
 about: Request a setting to have a new default option
-title: "[Setting]"
+title: "[Config]"
-labels: default, low-priority
+labels: config, low-priority
 assignees: McSnurtle

 ---